Chanel West Coast Sizzles In Outrageously Tight Shorts & Combat Boots

 The outfit is one of many Chanel has shared online recently.
 From sexy dresses to revealing swimwear, the beauty can rock just about any kind of look.

 As The Inquisitor previously reported, Chanel recently celebrated her birthday and shared photos from her party.
-She appeared to be having a good time while she partied with friends.
+She appeared to be having a good time while she celebrated with friends.

-Over the summer, Chanel spend some time unwinding on vacation in Mexico.
+Over the summer, Chanel spent some time unwinding on vacation in Mexico.
 She thrilled her fans with snaps from the getaway that showcased her incredible body.

 When asked about how she kept herself in shape, Chanel said that she liked to do aerobics.